alibaba/PhotonLibOS/examples/spdk/bdev_module/README.md

 And add compile flag "-lphoton" to this module's Makefile.

 Photon provide an example server with two kind of storage backend (nvme ssd / local fs).
-Start the server with "sudo ./build/examples-output/bdev_photon_server ssd" or "sudo ./build/examples-output/bdev_photon_server fs".
-Then you can try this new bdev with spdk's hello_bdev, hello_world, nvmf_tgt, etc.
+Start the server with "sudo ./build/examples-output/bdev_photon_server", more option see bdev_photon_server_main.cpp Then you can try this new bdev with spdk's hello_bdev, hello_world, nvmf_tgt, etc.